 - Computer Use is a technology where LLMs control GUI applications through vision and operation.

-- Enables automation even of systems without APIs, but execution speed and reliability may be inferior to APIs.
+- It enables automation of systems without APIs, but execution speed and reliability may be inferior to APIs.

 - Due to high security risks, execution in sandbox environments and Human-in-the-loop are essential.